467-2b/quotes/README.md

 ## Setup Instructions

-The below instrrrctions are the steps needed to download all of the prerequesites on Ubuntu 20.04.
+The below instructions are the steps needed to download all of the prerequesites on Ubuntu 20.04.
 It can be either a real Ubuntu or Ubuntu on WSL.
 Follow these instructions to set up Ubuntu 20.04 on WSL. https://wiki.ubuntu.com/WSL

 **Initial setup (automated)**
 ```sh